 The following maps options are available that could be useful:

 - The free, eighty-seven page, Ryan Silk GDT Map Atlas 1:50k maps provides detailed navigation on the GDT itself.
 Some alt routes and bail out trails listed.
 As with many trail specific map atlases, the corridor shown in narrow.
 I suggest other sources for a broader overview.
+Note there are updates for the GDT as of 2019 not on the 2017 maps (notes from the GDT hikers group).

-- The Gem Trek maps provide a broader overview of the GDT marked in select area.
+- The Gem Trek maps provide a broader overview of the GDT marked in select areas.
 Check the GDTA map resource page for the specific maps and which section these maps correspond with for the GDT.

 - The NatGeo – Trails Illustrated maps provide a large 1:100000 scale overview for the Canadian National Parks.
 As with the Gem Trek series, the GDTA map resource page lists the specific maps and which section these maps correspond with for the GDT.